vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 In the article I focused solely on the functionality, the API and how readers can use [Nokogiri](http://www.nokogiri.org/) / [Mechanize](https://github.com/sparklemotion/mechanize) to extract data from websites.
 I thought I don’t want to muddy the waters with code smells and refactorings in that context.
 After all, I expect most of my readers to be freshly hatched coders.
 Confusing newbies with various different concepts at the same time was something I disliked starting out.

 I gave a little hint that extracting classes is a good way to start getting this code in better shape.
 Let’s use this code and see how we can encapsulate it into objects that focus on simple responsibilities.
 If the example feels a little dense, I recommend that you go back to at least the third article in the series.
-You will find detailed explanations for every method this webscraper is executing.
+You will find detailed explanations for every method this web scraper is executing.

 ## Raw Podcast Scraper